 ADELAIDE FOOTY LEAGUE WEBSITE ADVICE RE MATCH PENALTIES

 The Adelaide Footy League Website advice on match penalties should include:

-• Classification of level of offence in relation to conduct, impact/circumstance, and contact.
+- Classification of level of offence in relation to conduct, impact/circumstance, and contact. - Very brief description of any extenuating circumstances resulting in increase, or reduction, in match penalty.